ThomasWharton/TW-Portfolio/README.md

 ### User Stories
 * As a user, I can click navigation links so that I can easily navigate the site.
-* As a user, I can fill in a contact form so that I can get in contact with the site owner.
 * As a user, I can access social media links so that I can see other activity from the site owner.
 * As a user, I can download the site owners CV so that I can view their professional credentials.
 * As a user, I can view the skills of the site owner so that I can get an idea of how they are progressing as a developer.